opengeospatial/ets-wfs10/README.md

    % mvn install

 ## To test an application:

-For UNIX/OS Users
+For UNIX/OS users:

-   - clone this repository: **git clone https://github.com/opengeospatial/ets-wfs10.git**
+   - Clone this repository: **git clone https://github.com/opengeospatial/ets-wfs10.git**
    - Run **build.sh**

-For Windows Users and more information check the instructions at the [CITE wiki](http://cite.opengeospatial.org/easytesting)
+For Windows users and to get more information about running tests in TEAM Engine, check the instructions at the [CITE wiki](http://cite.opengeospatial.org/easytesting)

 ## Bugs